-3. Grab and inexpensive cosmetic or toiletry bag and fill with non-perishable snack packs
+3. Grab an inexpensive cosmetic or toiletry bag and fill with non-perishable snack packs

 This keeps everything organized, easy to find, and would be perfect for a long ride or to throw into a beach bag.
-I definitely think the key to this tip is to select items that can hold up well to heat and being juggled around so fragile items are probably not the best idea.
+I definitely think the key to this tip is to select items that can hold up well to heat.

-Another one of my personal favorite tips to to pack a cooler.
-If you do nothing else pack a cooler ladies!
+Another one of my personal favorite tips to always take your cooler.
+If you do nothing else pack a cooler!
 This is such a lifesaver.
-I use the cooler on the way down to pack any cold items I am taking from home and also to prevent stopping every 3 seconds to get something to drink.
+I use the cooler on the way down to pack any cold items I am taking from home and also to prevent stopping every 3 seconds to get something to drink (time and $$$).

 I usually throw in some bottle waters, juice boxes, and sodas and I can’t tell you how many times I have been so glad I did.
 If you aren’t planning to use the cooler on the way down then stuff beach toys or other items in there to consolidate and save space.

 The cooler is also great for transporting cold items from the grocery store pickup discussed above to the hotel room and depending on how far between the grocery store and final destination this can be essential.